 Document History.
 This document was first published on 20080903at1001.
 It was revised on 20120226su1926 to correct two typos.

 Page Visitors.
-Below is a map showing recent page visitors as of 18 June 2012.
-Click the map for a larger view.
+Below is a map showing recent page visitors as of 22 November 2013.
+Click a map for a larger view.